D1207-D/azure-cloud-migration/Lab4/Lab4.md

 2. **Set Up Failover Groups**: Implement failover groups to handle automatic database failover, ensuring seamless operation during outages.

 ## 5. Conclusion
-This high-level design presents a robust plan for deploying our application in a multi-region architecture using Azure services.
-With features like load balancing, geo-replication, and automatic failover, we aim to create a reliable and highly available application.
+This high-level design presents a robust plan for deploying the application in a multi-region architecture using Azure services.
+With features like load balancing, geo-replication, and automatic failover, aim is to create a reliable and highly available application.
 This setup not only enhances performance but also safeguards against potential downtimes, ensuring our users have a smooth experience.